 (setq cider-prefer-local-resources t)

-cider-path-translations defcustom to do so.
+for jump-to-definition to properly work.
 For instance, suppose your app is

-running in a docker container with your source directories mounted there.
+running in a docker container with your source directories mounted there as volumes.
 The

 navigation paths you’d get from nREPL will be relative to the source in the